ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-newvm.md

 To migrate the created VM:

-1. Log into the vCenter Server using vSphere Client.
+1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
 2. Click to select the vCenter Virtual Machine.
 3. Right Click, and select migrate
 4. Click Change compute resource only, click Next.